digital-blueprint/toolkit/packages/tabulator-table/README.md

 - `options` (optional object, can be set later, default: `{
   layout: "fitColumns", autoColumns: true, }`): set the options for the tabulator table
   - example `<dbp-tabulator-table options="{'myoption': 'a'}"></dbp-tabulator-table>`
+  - you can set a tabulator to automatically generate its own columns by setting the option `autoColumns: true` and you can edit automatically generated columns by using the function ``autoColumnsDefinitions:[ {field:"<field-name>", <property>: value},
+    ...
+    ],``
 - `data` (optional array, can be set later or can be updated): set the data for the tabulator table
   - example `<dbp-tabulator-table data="[{a: 123, b: 123}, {a: 234, b: 234}]"></dbp-tabulator-table>`
 - `pagination-enabled` (optional bool, default: `false`): set to true if you want a pagination shown